rashidkpc/poopmail/README.md

 **Poopmail** is for people who really *really* hate email.
 If you've used mailinator you know what I mean.
 You need an email address, but maybe only for a day or two, and after that you never want to hear from that person/company/government/voice ever again. **Poopmail** can do that for you, forwarding directly to your own email address, without any user interface at all.

 #### How does it work?
-**Poopmail** uses patterns in email addresses you make up on the fly to determine whether or not it should forward an email on.
+**Poopmail** uses patterns in email addresses you make up on the fly to determine whether or not it should forward an email on to you, or if it should drop it and never tell you about it.
+Ever.

 Assuming you haven't done any hacking, `poopmail` will extract the first string of more than one number in to address and treat that as a YYMMDD (or YYMMDDHH, or YYMM, in that order) formatted date.
 Any mail that arrives before that date/time will be forwarded, anything after that date will be dropped.
 For example, if today was March 25th: